Summer Shaw

+Casting

+Summer Strallen was cast as Summer and played the character from 2007 to 2008.
+Strallen found it "fun" being based in Liverpool whilst filming on the soap, and she became good friends with her co-star Loui Batley whilst on the soap.
+Strallen revealed that being on the soap helped her learn a lot "about working with a camera".

 Storylines

-Summer arrives as an undergraduate at Hollyoaks Community College who has moved to Chester and who seems to have an interfering mother constantly phoning her to check if she is okay.
+Summer, who arrives as an undergraduate at Hollyoaks Community College, has moved to Chester and seems to have an interfering mother constantly phoning her to check if she is okay.
 John Paul and Katy spot her conversing with her mother on the phone and realise a pair of underwear has dropped from her suitcase as she gathers her bags and walks off to find the admissions office.
 John Paul screams for her but she does not hear him.
 Later, while dining at Il Gnosh the two spot her again where John Paul timidly returns the pair of underwear to her and introduces himself.
 The two strike up a friendship and while walking through the college, she talks lots about herself and her passion for the performing arts.
-John Paul invites her for a drink, which Katy does not join them, probably as she finds her a bit full on.
+John Paul invites her for a drink, with Katy not joining them, probably as she finds her a bit full on.
 While John Paul strikes up a conversation with Jay, Summer befriends Russ while sitting at the bar.

-While attending John Paul's housewarming party at the halls, Summer caught the eye of Kris Fisher.
-The carbon monoxide leak from the faulty boiler rendered her unconscious along with all the other people in the party, Summer was drowsy but recovered at the scene, she was given the all clear by doctors and was told to go home.
-At a swimming pool in which O.B. had taken Tom to teach him how to swim O.B. saw Summer and started chatting her up.
-He was so busy talking to her that he didn't notice Tom taking his armbands off before jumping in and having to be saved by Simon Crosby.
-Summer then started working at MOBs where it was obvious that O.B. had a crush on her and she clashed with Max Cunningham's girlfriend Steph Dean who she worked with and originally met after they both went for a part to star in a health and safety video.
+While attending John Paul's housewarming party at the halls, Summer catches the eye of Kris Fisher.
+The carbon monoxide leak from the faulty boiler renders her unconscious along with all the other people in the party.
+Summer is drowsy but recovers at the scene, she is given the all clear by doctors and told to go home.
+At a swimming pool in which O.B. had taken Tom to teach him how to swim O.B. sees Summer and started chatting her up.
+He is so busy talking to her that he does not notice Tom taking his armbands off before jumping in and having to be saved by Simon Crosby.
+Summer then starts working at MOBs where it is obvious that O.B. has a crush on her and she clashes with Max Cunningham's girlfriend Steph Dean who she works with and originally meets after they both go for a part to star in a health and safety video.

 After running into Nancy Hayton and Sarah Barnes, the trio decided to go for a drink.
 When a guy walked into the SU Bar, when Sarah said "Ooh,I'd have a bit of that!",where Nancy replied "No,he's not my type", before Summer noticed him, and called out "James!"
 Nancy and Sarah both looked horrified by what they said.